RAD Russian: 1983 Lada VAZ 2101 21K Survivor – Sold?

 (To stop the slideshow and expand the pictures, click on the current photograph below)

-When is a Fiat not a Fiat?
+When is a Fiat, not a Fiat?
 When it’s a Soviet-produced Lada!
-Travel to a former Eastern Bloc country; chances are good, you’ll see either vintage VAZ, Moskovitch, or Ladas crowding the highways.
+Travel to a former Eastern Bloc country; chances are good you’ll see vintage VAZ, Moskovitch, or Ladas crowding the highways.
 All are more robust versions of the Fiat 124.
-We don’t know the circumstances of how it made it over to the U.S., but this 21K original mile 1983 Lada 2101 sedan originally listed in August 2022 on Craigslist in Garwood, New Jersey, is said to be a low mileage survivor we believe was likely imported under the U.S. Federal Government’s 25-year exemption rule.
+We don’t know the circumstances of how it made it over to the U.S. Still, this Orange 21K original mile 1983 Lada 2101 sedan, initially listed in August 2022 on Craigslist in Garwood, New Jersey, is said to be a low mileage survivor we believe was likely imported under the U.S. Federal Government’s 25-year exemption rule.

 Despite relying on a design dating back to the early 1970s, RAD Era (1980-1999) enthusiasts welcome these eastern bloc-made cars as they represent the tail end of true Soviet car production before the USSR fell at the end of 1991.
 We’ve come across listings for other Ladas from this same seller before, so we get a sense this enthusiast likely knows these cars very well.
 Offered at $15,000 currently, none of our usual pricing sources provide guidance on these cars, and Bring A Trailer doesn’t list any comparable sales of these cars.